qsbase/qs2/README.md

 Use the file extension `qs2` to distinguish it from the original `qs` package.
 It is not compatible with the original `qs` format.

-# Installation
+## Installation

 ``` r
 install.packages("qs2")
 ```

-On Mac or Linux, Tt enable multithreading (using `Intel Thread Building Blocks` via the `RcppParallel` package) compile from source.
+On Mac or Linux, you can enable multi-threading by compile from source.
 It is enabled by default on Windows.

 ``` r
 remotes::install_cran("qs2", type = "source", configure.args = " --with-TBB --with-simd=AVX2")
 ```

+Multi-threading in `qs2` uses the `Intel Thread Building Blocks` framework via the `RcppParallel` package.

-# Advanced usage: converting qs2 to RDS
+## Converting qs2 to RDS

 Because the `qs2` format directly uses R serialization you can convert it to RDS and vice versa.